-As discussed above, OIC lacks authority to interpret RCW 49.43.009 in the manner proposed, but even if such authority were determined to exist, the proposed rule does not qualify for exemption from the requirements of either the Washington Administrative Procedure Act (APA) or Washington's Regulatory Fairness Act (RFA).
-Therefore, at a minimum, OIC must withdraw the proposed rule and follow the requirements of both the APA and RFA.
+OIC lacks authority to interpret RCW 49.43.009 in the manner proposed, but even if such authority were determined to exist, the proposed rule does not qualify for exemption from the requirements of either the Washington Administrative Procedure Act (APA) or the Regulatory Fairness Act (RFA).
+Therefore, at a minimum, OIC must withdraw the proposed rule and follow the requirements of both APA and RFA.

 Prior to finalizing any significant legislative rule, the Washington APA requires agencies to develop and publish a cost-benefit analysis to determine whether the probable benefits of the rule exceed its probable costs.
-In order to comply with the APA, the agency's cost-benefit analysis must take into account both quantitative and qualitative information and analysis, and a draft of the determination must be made available at the time of the filing for the rule's pre-proposal or CR-102.
+To comply with the APA, the agency's cost-benefit analysis must take into account both quantitative and qualitative information and analysis, and a draft of the determination must be made available at the time of the filing for the rule's pre-proposal or CR-102.
 In addition, the final version of this analysis must be completed prior to adoption of the final rule and must be included in the rulemaking file.

-In the preamble material included with the proposed rule, OIC sets forth (without elaboration) its determination that the proposed rule qualifies for an exemption from these requirements under RCW 34.05.328(5)(b)(iii) (exempting rules that "adopt or incorporate...without change...federal statutes or regulations [and] Washington state statutes...") and RCW 34.05.328(5)(b)(v) (exempting rules where "the content is explicitly and specifically dictated by statute and is exempt from RCW 34.05.328(1)(c)").
+In the preamble material, OIC sets forth (without elaboration) its determination that the proposed rule qualifies for an exemption from these requirements under RCW 34.05.328(5)(b)(iii) (exempting rules that "adopt or incorporate...without change...federal statutes or regulations [and] Washington state statutes...") and RCW 34.05.328(5)(b)(v) (exempting rules where "the content is explicitly and specifically dictated by statute and is exempt from RCW 34.05.328(1)(c)").
 However, under a plain reading of both the proposed rule and the APA, neither of these exceptions applies.